fadden/ciderpress/README.md

 - the DeployMaster configuration file
 - the license and README files that are included in the installer
-- redistributable Windows runtime libraries (only needed on WinXP?)
+- redistributable Windows runtime libraries
 - NiftyList data file